peterchain7/peterchain7.github.io/_posts/2022-03-29-cloudcomputing.md

 i. lazy s3

- A perl Ruby based script to brute-force S3 buckets of a target company [chek it here](https://github.com/nahamsec/lazys3)
+ A Ruby based script to brute-force S3 buckets of a target company [chek it here](https://github.com/nahamsec/lazys3)

  Example usage: